 “We are grateful for Michael’s deep commitment to seeking clear, concise and effective ways of enhancing the children’s understanding and engagement with the music”Llew Kiek

 An Australian teaching artist and arts educator with global experience

 Teaching artistry is the place where art, learning and creativity intertwine.
 The artistic process has myriad unseen benefits and once harnessed, can transform organisations, classrooms and communities.

 A teaching artist is a high calibre, practicing artist who translates elements of their creative process to other contexts through workshops, consultation and mentoring.
 This could be any sector from education, community development and professional organisations through to corrections, health care and aged care.

-It is a privilege to help people find their own personal connection to creativity by asking questions, sharing insights, and conducting workshops based on my perspective as a creative artist and an educator.
+It is a privilege to help people find their own personal connection to creativity by asking questions, sharing insights, and conducting workshops based on my perspective as a creative artist and an arts educator.

 This has included:

 - Artistic Director, Education for Musica Viva Australia, overseeing programs that spark the creativity of over 280,000 students annually.

 - Long-time director of the Young Music Society, one of Australia’s most successful non-government funded organisations.